3.5 Year PhD Studentship available for September 2019

 Apply for a PhD in Chemistry

-In the funding section of the application please indicate you wish to be considered for the Ortu 2019 Studentship
+In the funding section of the application please indicate you wish to be considered for a Sunt 2019 Studentship.

-In the proposal section please provide the name of the supervisor and project.
+In the proposal section please provide the name of the supervisor and project title.
+No proposal is required but please provide a personal statement.

 Application enquiries to [email protected]